-I haven't been to Germany since a school trip to Berlin in 1998, although I've been meaning to return to the capital to check out its speciality coffee scene.
+I haven't been to Germany since a school trip to Berlin in 1998, although I've been meaning to return to the capital to check out its specialty coffee scene.
 Cologne hadn't really been on my to-visit list, though, and I had almost no free time to spend in the city, anyway, as dinner (at the riverfront 'beach club' Die Rheinterrassen) was pre-organised and I had to head back to the airport straight after my workshop finished on Friday.

-As I didn't get to choose my hotel, I ended up staying in a functional but unlovely hotel in the touristy old town, which was at least a one-mile walk from all of the speciality coffee shops I identified while waiting for my flight.
+As I didn't get to choose my hotel, I ended up staying in a functional but unlovely hotel in the touristy old town, which was at least a one-mile walk from all of the specialty coffee shops I identified while waiting for my flight.
 Determined to go to one of them, I got up very early and made the brisk 1.5-mile walk to The Coffee Gang, which looked like the most promising option and which was also the closest both to my hotel and my meeting location.
 A colleague joined me, so the pressure was on (I don't mind walking 25 minutes out of my way for a good coffee, but others are less exacting in their breakfast needs), but we arrived just after The Coffee Gang opened at 8 am and I could see that I had made the right call.

 The Coffee Gang is located on Hohenstaufenring, on the Cologne Ring, in an area sandwiched between the old town and the university.
 There are a dozen or so small, wooden tables inside and a couple of benches outside for warmer days.
 The décor is rustic and cosy; I particularly liked the display of window frames on the back wall and the sugar jar bearing the message, 'please try [your coffee] without sugar'.